softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/GitAndGitHub.md

 # Git and GitHub
 ## Basics
-Go ahead and use these resources.
-Additional resources are down below.
+These are some basic resources, but there are additional ones at the bottom of this page.
 Those are optional, but recommended.
 Make sure you are able to answer the questions in the Assessment section.
 * [Quick walkthrough](https://guides.github.com/activities/hello-world/)
 * [More in-depth interactive tutorial if you want to learn more!](https://learngitbranching.js.org/)